 - University of North Texas Health Science Center School of Public Health

 - University of Texas Arlington School of Social Work

 NTACHC works with a number of local and state partners to advance the services they provide to all patients.
 These partnerships include: Department of State Health Services (DSHS), JPS Physician Group, American Cancer Society, MHMR of Tarrant County, Community Eye Clinic, Texas Health Resources, Moncrief Cancer Institute, Catholic Charities, Project Access of Tarrant County, Cornerstone Charitable Clinic, JPS Health Network, United Way of Tarrant County, Tarrant County Public Health Department, LabCorp, University of North Texas Health Science Center, School of Public Health, Epilepsy Foundation of Texas, University of Texas Arlington, School of Social Work, UT Southwestern, among others.

 The Northside Community Health Center formerly known as Albert Galvan Health Clinic has been renovated to accommodate serving more patients and extend its comprehensive primary care services and behavioral care with 16 exam rooms, diabetes management and in-house lab.
 The Southeast Community Health Center is located in the heart of the Southeast community at 2909 Mitchell Boulevard and provides services out of 8 exam rooms, in-house labs, diabetes management, and will be the future home of a dental clinic.
 Arlington Community Health Center is located at 979 N Cooper Street, Arlington Texas 76011.
 The facility has 16 exam rooms and approximately 10,000 Sq. ft.
-The facility currently operates with 1 Provider and 5 support staff.
-NTACHC plans to add another provider by December 2016.
-The total number of patients that will be served per year by this clinic will be 3,201 with 8,004 patient visits at full operational capacity with 2 providers.
+The total number of patients that will be served per year by this clinic will be 3,201 with 8,004 patient visits at full operational capacity.